shallowred36-company/coinapp/README.md

+# CoinApp
-# This app takes picture of coins from all over the world and calculate total value.
+This app takes picture of coins from all over the world and calculate total value.

-# coinapp
-Fun app!
+Fun App!
+---

+# Structure
+* Image recognition